bucardo/bucardo_org/Bucardo/Installation_v5.md

 If all goes well at this point, Bucardo is installed.
 NOTE: Although you do not need to run the install script on each slave node in your cluster, you will need to manually create the 'bucardo' role on each slave node before proceeding with the installation and configuration.

-TIP: If you run into errors during install or in subsequent steps, the best thing to do is to completely remove the bucardo-owned objects and start fresh with the 'bucardo_ctl install' step.
+TIP: If you run into errors during install or in subsequent steps, the best thing to do is to completely remove the bucardo-owned objects and start fresh with the 'bucardo install' step.
 This includes doing a cascaded drop of the 'bucardo' schema and the 'bucardo' role.
 This should completely remove any traces of bucardo and allow you to run the installation step cleanly again.

 Installation From Packages
 --------------------------